BartBruininks/mdvcontainment/README.md

 > [!NOTE]
 > MDVContainment has had a rework offering much improved performance and quality.
 However,
 > here is the [legacy](https://github.com/BartBruininks/mdvcontainment/tree/legacy) version if you insist on using it.

+> [!NOTE]
+> MDVContainment is undergoing a second major overhaul boosting performance by about 10x and supporting integer labeling to handle e.g. MDVLeafletSegmentation labeling!
+> When the code is ready to be tested a branch will be created called `integer_containment` which will probably become the new main branch over time.

 <p align="center">
   <img src="https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de">